Zephilinox/Zephilinox.github.io-hugo/content/about/_index.md

 ---

 # Introduction
 My name is Ricardo Heath.
-I've finished my studies at the University of the West of England for Games Technology and I'm expecting a First (1:1).
+I've graduated with First Class Honours from the University of the West of England doing Games Technology.
 I mostly program in C++17 but I have exposure to multiple languages, such as C#.

 You can find my Résumé [here]( https://drive.google.com/open?id=1ivFccs5jylJk1owtL1JpQ6qnXj-RWwnh).
 The best way of contacting me is via email, which can be found at the top of my Résumé.
 I have some projects which can be found on github as well as on this website, and a few minor FOSS contributions.